The Clinton Parameters: Public opinion

 A 25 December published poll found that 48% of the 501 Israelis questioned were opposed to the proposals; 57% would object to Palestinian control of the Al-Aqsa Mosque compound; 72% were against even a limited return of Palestinian refugees to Israel.
 A 29 December published poll found that 56% of the Israelis would oppose a peace agreement reached on the basis of the Parameters.

 A poll carried out in 2011 by the Hebrew University indicated that a growing number of Palestinians and Israelis supported a settlement to the conflict based on the Parameters.
 The poll found that 58% of Israelis and 50% of Palestinians supported a two-state solution based on the Clinton Parameters, compared with 47% of Israelis and 39% of Palestinians in 2003, the first year the poll was carried out.

 Aftermath

 Additional attempts to reach a compromise at the Taba Summit were unsuccessful, although some progress was made.
 In Israel, the Prime Minister's opponents claimed that his government lacked the support of the Israeli public, the Knesset (Israeli parliament) and the polls, and that he was submitting Israel to a "liquidation sale".

+Even before the Clinton Parameters were presented, George W. Bush had won the 2000 election, defeating Bill Clinton's Vice President Al Gore.
+About a month after the Clinton Parameters, Ariel Sharon won the 2001 Israeli prime ministerial election.
+Both George Bush and Ariel Sharon opposed the Clinton Parameters.
+Bush had criticized Clinton's efforts both on the campaign trail, and during his meeting with Ariel Sharon in March 2001.
+According to Bush, Clinton had tried to rush the Israelis and Palestinians into making peace in light of the limited time he had as president.

+President Bush informed the newly elected PM Sharon that his administration did not consider the Clinton Parameters valid, likewise Sharon did not feel bound by Barak's proposals.
+The US State Department under the Bush administration formally repudiated the Clinton Parameters.